Skip to main content

 That led us to Truman’s decision to set limits on the war—which produced his famous clash with General MacArthur, who “wanted to invade China and turn it into World War III.”
 Truman insisted that he had done everything in his power to avoid the climactic moment, when he relieved MacArthur for insubordination.
 “When General Marshall read the record, he told me I should have done it a year earlier.”

 On another evening we had an interesting discussion of Truman’s successors.
-He was no longer angry at Ike for his deceptive behavior before he sought the White House (as General Eisenhower he concealed his political opinions and let Truman twice offer him the Democratic nomination), but during the 1952 campaign he failed to defend George Marshall against Sen. Joe McCarthy’s smear tactics, and Truman thought this abandonment of the man who had made Eisenhower the Supreme Commander in Europe was a low-water mark in American politics.
+He was no longer angry at Ike for his deceptive behavior before he sought the White House (as General Eisenhower he concealed his political opinions and let Truman twice offer him the Democratic nomination), but, during the 1952 campaign, he failed to defend George Marshall against Sen. Joe McCarthy’s smear tactics, and Truman thought this abandonment of the man who had made Eisenhower the Supreme Commander in Europe was a low-water mark in American politics.

-Before Ike’s death in 1969 the two former Presidents had achieved a somewhat precarious revival of their friendship, but Truman declined to rate Eisenhower as even a mediocre President: he had not tried to lead the country on such great issues as desegregation and McCarthyism.
+Before Ike’s death in 1969, the two former presidents had achieved a somewhat-precarious revival of their friendship, but Truman declined to rate Eisenhower as even a mediocre president: he had not tried to lead the country on such great issues as desegregation and McCarthyism.
 He seemed to prefer the role of dutiful servant of Congress—and that was anathema to Truman.

 For John F. Kennedy, Truman had only regretful observations, though he could not restrain a dig at his father, Joe Kennedy.
-“I was never afraid of Jack as President.
+“I was never afraid of Jack as president.
 I was worried about his pa,” he said, explaining his reluctance to endorse Kennedy.
 As for JFK, Truman shook his head over the Bay of Pigs and Berlin Wall fiascos and said he had “learned fast.”
 But it was “hard on the country” to have put up with that kind of on-the-job training.
 After several visits to the White House, Truman had come to like JFK personally and deeply regretted his violent death.
-But when it came to passing judgment on his Presidency, it was clear Truman felt there was too much style and not enough substance.
+But when it came to passing judgment on his presidency, it was clear that Truman felt there was too much style and not enough substance.

 Lyndon Johnson’s name sparked a very different emotion.
 “I’ve never been so disappointed with any politician in my life as I am with Lyndon,” Truman said.
 “I thought sure he was going to be one of the great ones.
-But in his five years in office he did more to weaken the Presidency than any man in this century.”
-It was Johnson’s conduct of the Vietnam War that provoked Truman’s bitterest comments- above all, his decision not to run for a second term in 1968.
+But, in his five years in office, he did more to weaken the presidency than any man in this century.”
+It was Johnson’s conduct of the Vietnam War that provoked Truman’s bitterest comments - above all, his decision not to run for a second term in 1968.

 “He should have done exactly what Lincoln did in 1864.
 The circumstances were almost identical.
 The country was sick of the Civil War.
 There were politicians and newspaper quacks like Horace Greeley calling for premature peace.
 Lincoln made his election a referendum on the war.
 When he won, the South folded up.
-I’m convinced North Vietnam would have done the same thing.”
+I’m convinced that North Vietnam would have done the same thing.”

 Harry Truman clearly liked Johnson.
 He regretted being forced to pass such a judgment on him, even in private.
-But in the cold-eyed world of former Presidents, he had failed a crucial test.
-He had damaged the Presidency.
+But, in the cold-eyed world of former presidents, he had failed a crucial test.
+He had damaged the presidency.

 Truman had only one epitaph for his fellow Democrat: “No guts!”